Juan María Villatoro Medrano: Early life

-Political career
+Political and judicial career

-Villatoro Medrano started his political career as congressman in 1868.
-Juan María Villatoro Medrano was congressman again of the Legislative Assembly of El Salvador in 1888.

-Between 1869 and 1888 he was a deputy of the Ordinary Legislatures.
+Between 1869 and 1888, he served as a deputy of the Ordinary Legislatures of El Salvador.

-He was a deputy during the Constitutional Assemblies of 1871 and 1872-1873; and in 1883, where he was a secretary to the board of directors.
-In August 1876, he served as 2nd Judge of San Miguel, and served as a substitute magistrate of the Court of Casación, and a Magistrate of the Supreme Court of Justice of El Salvador (Dec.
-1883, Jan.
-1886 and in 1905) and Judge of San Miguel in September 1886.
+He was also a deputy during the Constitutional Assemblies of 1871 and 1872–1873, and again in 1883, where he served as secretary to the board of directors.

+In August 1876, he served as Second Judge of San Miguel.

+He later held positions as a substitute magistrate of the Court of Casación and as a magistrate of the Supreme Court of Justice of El Salvador, serving in December 1883 and January 1886.

+He also served as Judge of San Miguel in September 1886.